-Matka Canyon is one of the most beautiful places to visit in Macedonia.
+Matka Canyon is one of the most beautiful places to visit in North Macedonia.
 This wonderful gem of nature is located only a short ride away from the capital and you can easily go there as a day trip from Skopje.

 I’ve been twice to Matka Canyon, in March and May, and both times it enchanted me, even if the place looked completely different.
 But no matter what time of the year, high mountains rolling steeply to the deep gorge filled with green water look simply stunning.